calebjmatthews/endless-desert/concept.md

     - Rendering occurs at a crucible.
 The user can create a repeating pattern of ingredients, and each has set duration to render.
     - Rendering many things in a short time increases the crucible heat from gentle -> moderate -> strong -> incinerating, where a higher heat can produce a higher quality extract but has a higher chance of destroying the ingredient.
     -  Strong heat has the best ratio, and while incinerating technically has a higher chance to return a quality extract, it is almost certain to destroy the item.
+    -  Perfumes/other products are created by account-specific combinations of extracts.
+    -  Extract types include: Sweet, Sour, Bitter, Brackish, Savory, Spicy, Cooling, Herbal, Earthy, Fungal, Rich, Airy
   - Somewhat hidden overall goal is to find the secret of undoing death, the quest for which cannot be tainted by killing.
 There could be a previous explorer (or duo?) who searched for the secret, and an elusive beast that has to willingly give you its eye.
+  - Temporary settlements can be made in the Dreaming, last 24 hours (?) before evaporating and allowing the player to claim one single resource.
+    - These can have unusual resources, such as iron or wood.
+    - They can also be unusually small or large.
+    - Some is way to apply extreme, but selective, benefits.
+These could include increasing dream build time x 1000, increasing one resource production x 100 (but can't claim that resource), randomizing the output from a certain building, etc.

 Where is the bottleneck?
   - Creation of basic resources should be based on buildings (rather than working groups), with specialty goods for limited use or trade created by groups.